ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 7. SCCM Client is installed onto the device and sync’d to SCCM Server

-8. Google Chrome is Installed.
+8. Google Chrome is Installed.(To interface with Web Server)

 9. Pre-Configured Windows 10 Start Menu files are Copied to the Default User Folder.